-- Site monitoring cannot be done effectively because the current solutions available on the market only allow periodically capturing a specific point in time instead of working on the client-side 24/7 gathering real-time data.
+- Site monitoring cannot be done effectively because the current solutions available on the market only allow periodic capturing of a specific point in time instead of working on the client-side 24/7 to gather real-time data.

 - Lack of visibility into which pages are most visited, thereby having to parse through and address issues related to seldomly visited pages instead of focusing first on the most frequently visited ones.

 - Most tools are overloaded with features and metrics, generating far too much data and leading to confusion instead of simple, clear, and fully explained results which help developers and administrators to understand the root cause of discovered issues and how to fix them.